MacintoshGarden/Website/Features.md

     * Update
 * DiskTracker database support
 * DiskCatalogMaker database support
+* User Hardware Compatibility Database (UHCD)
+  * Title-bound user hardware compatibilty with software titles
+  * Anyone can check the lists
+  * Registered users can add to the lists
 * Serials archive, for everything no longer sold or supported
 * API (developers)
   * Application Data
   * Game Data
   * File Data
+  * + More